radwanSQA/SQLExercises/README.md

 #### From the following table, write a SQL query to find those employees whose designation is ‘CLERK’.
 Return complete information about the employees.

 - select \* from employees where employees.job_name ='CLERK'

+#### From the following table, write a SQL query to find those employees who joined in any month, but the name of the month contain the character ‘A’ in second position.
+Return complete information about the employees

+- select \* from employees where to_char(hire_date,'MON') like '\_A%'

+#### From the following table, write a SQL query to find those employees who joined in any month, but the month name contain the character ‘A’.
+Return complete information about the employees.

+- select \* from employees where to_char(hire_date,'MON') like '%A%

+#### From the following table, write a SQL query to find those employees whose name ends with 'S' and six characters long.
+Return complete information about the employees.

+- select \* from employees where emp_name like '%S' and length(emp_name)=6

+#### From the following table, write a SQL query to find those employees whose names contain the letter 'A’.
+Return complete information about the employees

+- select \* from employees where emp_name like '%A%'

+#### From the following table, write a SQL query to find those employees whose ID not start with the digit 68.
+Return employee ID, employee ID using trim function.

+- select emp_id,trim(to_char(emp_id,'9999'))
+  from employees where trim(to_char(emp_id,'9999')) NOT LIKE '68%'

+#### From the following table, write a SQL query to find those employees who joined in 90's.
+Return complete information about the employees

+- select \* from employees where to_char(hire_date,'YY') LIKE '9%'

+#### From the following table, write a SQL query to identify those employees whose names begin with 'A' and are six characters long.
+Return employee name

+- select emp_name from employees where emp_name LIKE 'A%' AND length(emp_name)=6

+#### From the following table, write a SQL query to find number of employees and average salary.
+Group the result set on department id and job name.
+Return number of employees, average salary, department ID, and job name.

+select count(\*), avg(salary),dep_id,job_name from employees group by dep_id,job_name

+#### From the following table, write a SQL query to check whether the employees ID are unique or not.
+Return employee id, number of employees.

+- SELECT emp_id,
+  count(\*)
+  FROM employees
+  GROUP BY emp_id;